Alleged rigging: Khattak may head parliamentary body

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A consultation meeting of the treasury and opposition benches held here, under the National Assembly Speaker Asad Qaiser on Thursday, in principle reached an understanding to turn the Special Committee of the National Assembly to probe the allegations of rigging in the general elections into Parliamentary Committee by including members from Senate in the committee.
+A consultation meeting of the treasury and opposition benches held here, with the chair of National Assembly Speaker Asad Qaiser on Thursday, in principal, reached understanding to turn the Special Committee of the National Assembly to probe the allegations of rigging the general elections into Parliamentary Committee with including members from the Senate in the committee.

+The opposition in the National Assembly has finalised its 10 names for the Special Committee of the National Assembly to probe the allegations of rigging the in the General Elections 2018.

-While the government finalised the name of Defence Minister Pervez Khattak, Information Minister Fawad Chaudhry , Minister for Human Rights Dr Shireen Mazari, Minister of State for Parliamentary Affairs Ali Muhammad Khan and Aamir Dogar while each member from its coalition partners comprised BAP, GDA, MQM and BNP would also be taken in the committee.
+While the government finalised the name of Defence Minister Pervez Khattak , Information Minister Fawad Chaudhry , Minister for Human Rights Dr Shireen Mazari, Mnister of State for Parliamentary Affairs Ali Muhammad Khan and Aamir Dogar while each member from its coalition partners comprised of BAP, GDA, MQM and BNP would also be taken in the committee.

 Meanwhile, National Assembly Speaker Asad Qaiser also called on Prime Minister Imran Khan earlier on Friday.
 Matters related to Parliament came under discussion.
 No words have been given about the issues came up for discussion in the meeting but the sources told The News that Speaker Asad Qaisar took the prime minister into confidence about the ambiance in National Assembly where the federal ministers are losing interest in the proceedings of the house.
 The members belonging to the ruling alliance are also not turning up in the session.